aherriot/persian/README.md

 less often we test it.

 In addition to this, we do not want to overwhelm the user with too many words that have never been tested.
-Only if there are less than four words in bucket 0, do we then start to introduce new, untested words, to prevent the user from being overwhelmed.
+Only if there are less than five words in bucket 0, do we then start to introduce new, untested words, to prevent the user from being overwhelmed.